 Appeal statistics for Milton Keynes community and voluntary controlled schools for admission in September 2018

 |Primary school appeals (including Infant Class Size appeals)||18||8||44%|

 Timetable for appeals

-The timetable for appeals for admission in September 2019 for Milton Keynes community and voluntary controlled schools will be available here in April 2019.
+The timetable for appeals for admission in September 2019 for Milton Keynes community and voluntary controlled schools is available here.
+(PDF, 65KB)

-If you have a query about the primary admissions procedure: email Primaryadmissions@milton-keynes.gov.uk or telephone 01908 253338 and select option 1.
+If you have a query about the primary admissions procedure: email Primaryadmissions@milton-keynes.gov.uk or telephone 01908 253338.